HaoJiaaa/China-in-the-eyes-of-foreigners/README.md

 * [Anger Builds in Towns Deliberately Flooded, in Part, to Save Beijing](https://www.nytimes.com/2023/08/04/world/asia/china-flood-beijing-rain.html?searchResultPosition=5) By [Keith Bradsher](https://www.nytimes.com/by/keith-bradsher) [2023/08/04]
 > A provincial leader set off an outcry by urging cities to serve as a “moat” for the capital, as diverted floodwaters sent scores of residents fleeing.

+* [Xi’s Spent Two Days Outside China in 2023 as Problems Mount](https://www.bloomberg.com/news/articles/2023-08-03/xi-jinping-isn-t-traveling-to-deal-with-china-s-economy-political-scandals) By John Liu and Jill Elaine Disis

+> Two days is all President Xi Jinping has spent outside his country this year, as mounting domestic problems from a faltering economy to rare political scandals demand the Chinese leader’s attention at home.

 * [The Art of Telling Forbidden Stories in China](https://www.nytimes.com/2023/08/03/magazine/chinese-literature-censorship.html) By Han Zhang [2023/08/03]
 > After Hao submitted the manuscript to Hardie Grant Books, his Australian publisher, in spring 2021, his editors urged him to leave China out of concern for his safety.
 He equivocated.
 A few years in prison was a price he was willing to pay for the book’s publication.